TiendaNube/api-docs/guides/Payment Provider/README.md

       // We use the Checkout http lib to post a request to our server
       // and fetch the redirect_url
       fetch('https://app.acme.com/generate-checkout-url', {method: 'POST', data: acmeRelevantData})
-        .then(response => response.json())
         .then(function(responseBody){

           // Once you get the redirect_url, invoke the callback passing it in the
           // object argument with result params.
           if( responseBody.success ){

             callback({
               success: true,
+              redirect: responseBody.redirect_url,
-              extraAuthorized: true, // Legacy parameter, but currently required with "true" value.
+              extraAuthorized: true // Legacy paameter, but currently required with "true" value.
 Will be deprecrated soon.
-              redirect: responseBody.redirect_url
             });

           } else {

             callback({
               success: false,
-              reason_code: responseBody.failure_code // Check the documentation for a full list of failure and error codes.
+              error_code: responseBody.error_code // Check the documentation for a full list of failure and error codes.
             });

           }
         })
         .catch(function(error) {